Part of the Morrowind Writing Competition organized by the Morrowind Writers’ Guild (Discord Link: https://discord.gg/ZfmEHtxWjE)

 “Now,” she snapped.
 Drel knew as well as she what losing the Guar would mean.
 Their scrappy little village would be broken by diaspora, its once-loyal inhabitants scattering across the ruined province in search of stability—though they would find none.

-The first of them stepped into view—a bald figure draped in loose, tattered robes, its legs stained with ash up to the knees.
+The first of them stepped into view, a bald figure draped in tattered robes, legs stained to the knees with ash.
 Fara tried to focus on its face but immediately regretted doing so.
 Its features were stretched and disjointed, as though someone had smashed its skull and reshaped it in crude form.
 She could not tell what manner of being it had once been.
 Its mouth opened, awkwardly.
 It can barely remember how to speak, Fara thought.

 “He dreams you… still…” it said, at length.

 Its voice was not quite right.
 On the surface, its speech sounded deep and refined.
 But beneath the veneer of propriety there was something altogether wrong like a beast attempting to simulate the tones of a nobleman.
-Wet, sloshing sounds resonated gently in its intonations, only barely perceptible due to the deliberate delivery of its words.
+Wet, sloshing sounds resonated gently in its intonations, only perceptible due to the deliberate manner in which it spoke.

-She glanced back to the reapers behind her.
+She glanced to the reapers behind her.
 “Mehra, take what you can back to the granary.
 And gather the men.
 Pass out arms.
-This might be—” she stopped short as the figures before them reached the edge of the field.
-As the first of the walkers waded in, the saltrice stalks at its feet bent backward and wilted.
-The other figures soon joined, and within seconds, the entire harvest was blackening before their eyes.
+This might be—” she stopped short as the walkers reached the edge of the field.
+As the first of them waded in, the saltrice stalks at its feet bent backward and wilted.
+The others soon joined, and within seconds, the entire harvest was blackening before their eyes.

 Bile rose in Fara’s throat.
-Months of toiling and suffering to get anything to grow in the ash-ridden soil, fighting against blight and grazing kagouti—for it all to wither and die in mere blinks of an eye.
+Months of toiling and suffering to get anything to grow in the ash-ridden soil, fighting against blight and desperate kagouti, for it all to wither and die in mere blinks of an eye.

 The lead walker stretched out its arms.
 “He dreams you all…” it continued.